BDC Hamburger Icon

 Data analytics will keep transforming business

-About one in four companies are now driven by big data analytics, reported Zippia.
+With results like these, it’s no surprise that 93 percent of businesses plan to increase investments in data and analytics, according to an EY study.
 The trends mentioned here indicate a swift evolution of data analytics and demonstrate their power to transform multiple aspects of operations.

-Whether it’s mimicking the knowledge acquisition of the human brain through machine learning and deep learning or capitalizing on unused dark data to gain a competitive edge, the new era of data analytics has intensely practical applications that businesses should notice.
+Whether it’s mimicking the human brain’s knowledge acquisition through machine learning and deep learning or capitalizing on unused dark data to gain a competitive edge, the new era of data analytics has intensely practical applications that businesses should not overlook.

 Mark Fairlie